Skip to content

 • Frequency (MHz)

-• TX Power (dBm)
+• TX Power (dBm) — has its own independent refresh button

 • Bandwidth dropdown (kHz)